Demography (thousands): 42,749.4

 PEI Kenya is implemented by the Ministry of Planning and National Development(MPND) in collaboration with the Ministry of Environment and Mineral Resources (MENR and the Ministry of Finance.
 In addition various sector ministries such as Forestry and Wildlife Local Government, Agriculture, Livestock and Fisheries as well as the National Environment Management Authority, the MDGs Unit and the Kenyan National Bureau of Statistics are involved in the project implementation.
 PEI Kenya is also closely collaborating with the UNDP CO and is part of the One-UN processes under the UNRC in Kenya.

-- Strengthened understanding of the poverty-environment nexus and capacity in using economic valuation of environmental and natural resources among the ministries, institutions and other stakeholders as a result of the numerous poverty-environment studies carried out with PEI support.
-An indicator of this is that PEI’s contribution was sought in the Vision 2030 process.
+- Strengthened understanding of the poverty-environment nexus and capacity in using economic valuation of environmental and natural resources among government ministries and institutions as a result of poverty-environment studies and trainings carried out with PEI support.

 Influencing policy processes - National, sector and sub-national levels